NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/service worker vulnerabilities/Categorizing service worker attacks and mitigations.md

 ### Other attacks

 **Phishing**
-A malicious SW could issue a notification that displays the Chrome icon and a message such as “Google Chrome Premium,” and a “DOWNLOAD” button, which when clicked on could lead the user to installing malicious code (see [[drive-by downloads]] attacks)
+A malicious SW could issue a notification that displays the Chrome icon and a message such as “Google Chrome Premium,” and a “DOWNLOAD” button, which when clicked on could lead the user to installing malicious code (see [[drive-by download]] attacks)

 **Malvertising**
 Push notification can be used to reach users even when a given publisher website is not being visited